Vicey98/ReadCSVFileFromDbWithFrontend/README.md

 # ReadCSVFileFromDbWithFrontend
 Loads a CSV file into an in-memory database and displays the data in a table

-Project title
+Project title:
 ReadCSVFileFromDbWithFrontend

-Motivation
+Motivation:
 UTU Technical Interview round 1

-Tech/framework used
+Tech/framework used:
-Spring & ReactJS
+Java, Spring, ReactJS

-Tests
+Tests:
 Misc tests for model components

 How to use?
 Run Backend from main and npm start in frontend folder.

 Expansion